 - Cavities (though these are less frequent in pets than in humans)

-Just as is the case with humans, pets have harmful oral bacteria in their mouth that make up plaque–the sticky film that coats the teeth.
-Left unhandled, plaque can harden into tartar, which can move below the gumline and cause infection that can then lead to periodontal disease.
+Pets have harmful oral bacteria in their mouth that make up plaque–the sticky film that coats the teeth.
+Left unhandled, plaque can harden into tartar, which can move below the gum line and cause infection that can then lead to periodontal disease.

-Periodontal disease is far more common in pets than in humans, and is actually the most common dental issue that cats and dogs suffer from.
+Periodontal disease is actually the most common dental issue that cats and dogs suffer from.
 Most cats and dogs display at least some mild signs of periodontal disease by the time they are three years of age, and obviously this condition can continue to worsen over time if left untreated and unresolved.
 Where periodontal disease is left untreated and unresolved, pets can not only suffer from oral pain and problems, they can also suffer from extensive general health problems like kidney, liver and heart muscle changes.

 - Bad breath